Posted on Monday, July 3rd, 2023 at 5:21 pm

 In our next segment, we will talk about some of the common mineral supplements.

 Medical Director of Women’s Health Specialists of North Texas

-About the author: Dr. Kristin Williams is a board-certified Ob/Gyn.
+About the author: Dr. Kristin Williams is a board-certified OB/GYN.
 She graduated from Wayne State University School of Medicine in Detroit, Michigan.
 After completing one year of training at Tulane University in New Orleans, Louisiana, Dr. Williams moved to Dallas, Texas to complete her residency at Parkland Hospital.
-She worked in private practice with Women’s Health Specialists of North Texas for 16 years and now works with the office as the office Medical Director.
+She worked in private practice with Women’s Health Specialists of North Texas for 16 years and now serves as the Medical Director.

 This blog provides general information and discussions about health and related topics.
 The information and other content provided in this blog, or in any linked materials, are not intended and should not be construed as medical advice.
 This information is not a substitute for professional medical expertise or treatment.